hans-recknagel/proteus_subterranean_genomics/README_proteus_genome.md

 ---

-Reproducibility
+# Reproducibility

 All analyses were conducted using relative file paths anchored to the repository root to ensure portability across systems.

 The workflow was executed on Linux-based HPC systems.
 Computationally intensive steps (e.g. HyPhy analyses and convergence inference) were parallelised where appropriate.
-Software requirements

 ---

-Software requirements
+# Software requirements

 All required R libraries are specified at the beginning of each R script.

 ---

-Contact
+# Contact

 Hans Recknagel
 University of Trier